Christian Walker Player Props: Diamondbacks vs. Blue Jays

 Christian Walker At The Plate

-- Among qualified hitters, he ranks 55th in batting average, while his on-base percentage ranks 66th and he is 15th in slugging.
+- Among qualifying hitters in MLB play, he ranks 65th in batting average, 71st in on-base percentage, and 16th in slugging.

+- In 19.3% of his games this year, he has hit a long ball, and 4.8% of his trips to the plate.

-- Walker has picked up an RBI in 42.5% of his games this season, with more than one RBI in 14.9% of his games.
-He has also plated three or more runs in six contests.
+- Walker has driven home a run in 37 games this year (42.0%), including more than one RBI in 14.8% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.